In-context Learning with Retrieved Demonstrations for Language Models: A Survey: Introduction

 ICL presents several advantages over the conventional methodology for adapting language models to a downstream task, which typically involves initial pre-training followed by subsequent fine-tuning.
 One significant merit of ICL is the circumvention of fine-tuning, which might not always be possible due to limited access to the model parameters or constraints on computational resources~\citep{brown2020language}.
 Furthermore, ICL avoids common issues associated with fine-tuning, such as overfitting\citep{ying2019overview,kazemi2023understanding}.
 Compared to parameter-efficient fine-tuning methods (PEFT)~\citep{hu2021lora,dettmers2023qlora,lester2021power}, ICL is computationally cheaper and remain the model parameters unchanged thus preserving the generality of the LLMs.

 Early ICL implementations use a fixed set of demonstrations for each target task.
-These demonstrations could be hand-crafted by human~\citep{hendrycks2021measuring,wei2022chain,kazemi2023lambada}, randomly chosen from training data~\citep{brown2020language,lewkowycz2022solving}, or chosen based on metrics such as complexity or information content~\citep{fu2022complexity,hongjin2022selective,li2023finding,wang2023large}.
+These demonstrations could be hand-crafted by human~\citep{hendrycks2021measuring,wei2022chain,kazemi2023lambada}, randomly chosen from training data~\citep{brown2020language,lewkowycz2022solving}.
+Beyond random selection, there are more advanced selection processes based on metrics such as complexity~\citep{fu2022complexity}, diversity~\citep{li2023finding}, difficulty~\citep{drozdov2023parade}, concept learning~\citep{wang2023large} and perplexity~\citep{gonen2023demystifying}.
+Importantly, the demonstrations remain context-insensitive (i.e. the same demonstrations are used regardless of the query) which could hinder unlocking the true potential of the LLMs.
 The effectiveness of such demonstrations is influenced by factors such as the quality, quantity, and ordering of the demonstrations.
-Importantly, the demonstrations remain context-insensitive (i.e. the same demonstrations are used regardless of the query) which could hinder unlocking the true potential of the LLMs.

 Retrieval-based ICL (\reticl) presents a paradigm shift in the optimization of language model performance, moving beyond static, pre-defined demonstration sets to a dynamic, context-sensitive approach.
 At the heart of this innovation is the concept of \emph{adaptive demonstration selection}, where a specialized retriever intelligently curates tailored demonstrations for each specific task input.
 This method has not only consistently outshined approaches relying on random or static hand-crafted demonstrations but has also demonstrated a remarkable resilience to a variety of influencing factors.